rich-bit/rich-nvr/THIRD_PARTY_LICENSES.md

 If you redistribute Rich-NVR:
 1. Provide access to the **complete corresponding source code** of Rich-NVR (per GPL-3.0).
 2. Make available notices/licenses for all third-party libraries (this file).
-3. For LGPL libraries (Qt, GStreamer, LIVE555):
+3. For LGPL libraries (GStreamer, LIVE555, Qt if using an LGPL-licensed Qt build):
    - You must allow users to **relink against modified versions** of those libraries (e.g. by using dynamic linking or providing object files).

 ---